yujiri8/yujiri.xyz/argument/communist_capitalist_faq.md

 Okay, I'm coming to your house to use your computer and you can't control what I do with it.

 Again, the real disagreement seems to be about the legitimacy of your boss's property claim.
 Argue against that instead of a consequence of it, if you want to promote understanding.

+## "Property requires violence to enforce."

+Stopping murder requires using violence against those who do it.
+Ancaps think defending their property is the same thing on a smaller scale, so this argument is circular.
+Once again, target the legitimacy of property.

 ## Capitalists